 This perfectly exemplifies why practitioners of herbal medicine believe it’s critical to source medicine from whole plants and fungi.
 When you start isolating certain ingredients, your body misses out on these ingredients working together with their naturally occurring counterparts.

 If you make a habit of studying food labels, this probably won’t come as a surprise.
 Plants and fungi are simply never going to contain the megadoses that show up in many synthetic supplements.
-For example, shiitake mushrooms contain up to nine percent of the RDA for copper and eight percent of the RDA for pantothenic acid.
+For example, a serving of 3 shiitake mushrooms has 12% DV niacin, and 8% DV vitamin B6[*].
 Those percentages are certainly nothing to sneeze at, but they’re not going to overwhelm your body.

 One of the reasons certain herbal remedies are thought to be so effective goes back to the “whole foods” concept discussed above.
 Because they contain potentially hundreds of helpful compounds, herbal remedies can help to address a range of health issues in tandem, thereby restoring better balance to the body.

 To better understand this concept, let’s take a look at the example of adaptogenic mushrooms.
-There’s a huge body of scientific research backing up the idea that these mushrooms provide a host of benefits, from enhancing brain, heart, and gut health to supporting immune functions and lowering occasional stress.
+There’s a huge body of scientific research backing up the idea that these mushrooms provide a host of benefits, from supporting brain, and gut health to supporting immune function and management of occasional stress.
 These benefits are the result of a number of synergistic substances that naturally occur in mushrooms, including:

-- Adaptogens.
-These are nontoxic substances that protect the body from stress by stabilizing and optimizing its physiological functions.
-Rather than serving a single targeted purpose, adaptogens will adapt their healing properties to whatever your body specifically needs at a given time in order to restore you to peak functionality, whether that’s minimizing fatigue, supporting immune functions, balancing mood, or any of a number of other benefits.
+- Adaptogens: These are nontoxic substances that protect your body from stress by stabilizing and optimizing its physiological functions.
+Rather than serving a single targeted purpose, adaptogens will adapt their healing properties to whatever your body specifically needs at a given time to restore you to peak functionality, whether that’s minimizing fatigue, supporting immune function, balancing mood, or any of a number of other benefits.

-- Polysaccharides.
-These are water-soluble chemical compounds made up of chains of complex carbohydrates.
-These compounds act as immunomodulators, with each different mushroom strain having specific positive effects on health and wellness.
+- Polysaccharides: These are water-soluble chemical compounds made up of chains of complex carbohydrates.
+Each different mushroom strain having specific positive effects on health and wellness.

-- Beta-glucans.
-A type of polysaccharide, scientists have classified beta-glucans as “biological response modifiers” and have praised them because they are perhaps the only identified substance that boosts immunity without ever pushing the immune system to overreact.
+- Beta-glucans: A type of polysaccharide, scientists have classified beta-glucans as “biological response modifiers” and have praised them because they support your immune system.
 The body does not produce beta-glucans on its own, so they must be consumed in the foods we eat.

-- Terpenoids.
-Also known as terpenes, terpenoids are fat-soluble chemical compounds with proven antiviral and antibacterial properties.
-Terpenoids work as anti-infectious agents by stimulating the destruction of bacteria and viruses that invade the body and by preventing the immune system from overreacting.
+- Terpenoids: Also known as terpenes, terpenoids are fat-soluble chemical compounds with possible antiviral and antibacterial properties.
+Terpenoids work by stimulating the destruction of bacteria and viruses that invade the body and by preventing the immune system from overreacting.